Written by on . Last updated January 3rd, 2026.

 Earthquake Summary

-This earthquake hit under water in the Philippine Sea, 193 kilometers (120 mi) off the coast of Guam, 221 kilometer southwest of Dededo Village in Dededo.
-The center of this earthquake had an intermediate depth of 89 km.
+This earthquake hit under water in the Philippine Sea, 195 kilometers (121 mi) off the coast of Guam, 222 kilometer southwest of Dededo Village in Dededo.
+The center of this earthquake had a quite shallow depth of 65 km.
+Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: Nov 4, 2025 17:37 (Guam Time)